ShibaWallet/ShibaWallet-Client/README.md

-# truthywallet
+# ShibaWallet

-A new Flutter project.
+A new Flutter project for ShibaWallet app, official website: https://shibawallet.pro

 ## Getting Started